 See announcement elsewhere this issue of H. A. Iauch, Buchan jeweler.
-Mr. Iauch will have a h auction at his store to reduce | what the editor writes will be what his guarantee is back of every artic he believes, and he will aim at al sold.
+Mr. Iauch will have a h auction at his store to reduce! in their true color, the editor not being a believer in shams.
+But Mr. Iauch is thoroughly reliable, a what the editor writes will be what his guarantee is back of every artic